 - A general message of care, unity, and hope

 For an example of using a landing page to reach customers as well as a possible new tool for your “new tools” bag, take a look at Buffer.
-Their ideas will certainly allow you to see consumer behavior in a different way with very relevant information.
+Their ideas will undoubtedly allow you to see consumer behavior differently with relevant information.

 They devoted an entire page to COVID-19.
 Consumers visiting their site can find information about resources to navigate the crisis, how Buffer is making a difference, and getting help from the consumer relief program.
 They show they are keeping their customer base in mind at all times.

 3-Update Prior Product Use Cases to Reflect the Pandemic To Your Existing Customers

 While you shouldn’t use COVID as a new marketing tactic to trick your customers into buying online, you can still highlight applicable product use cases and offer help to customers in this new environment rather than take advantage.
 Success through delivering excellent services will always trump all other strategies.

 The pandemic creates new consumer challenges that might be solved through your business.
 As Covid 19 is now a new reality, we all have to deal with it more than ever.

 4-Your Online Sales Process; Update old product images, use cases, and product descriptions to help customers find what they need.

 For example, a graphic design agency in NYC added motion graphics to the Qualtrics homepage that showed how their experience management demo could improve communication among employees.